eltreum0/eltruism/Latest.md

 Fixed Retail version being 9.2.7 when 9.2.7 is not yet released\
 Fixed Shadows for Power Bars and Class Bars when detached or non spaced\
 Fixed Shield/OffHand Quality Texture position in Classic/TBC/Wrath\
+Fixed an issue with Nameplate Power Bar and Death Knights in Wrath Beta